maruyama-lab-design/CBOEP/README.md

 # Datasets
 CBOEP requires a positive EPIs set as input to generate the new dataset.

+We already have EPIs sets for BENGI and TargetFinder, but if you want to generate the negative EPIs set from your EPIs set, please create a freely directory in ```data``` and place your EPIs set with the name ```{cell line name}.csv```.

 The positive EPIs set is a csv file and requires the following headers:
 | Header | Description |
 | :---: | :---: |